J1149/j1149.github.io/developers/pai_core_apis/get_block_chain_info.md

 - n: "→ → →<br>`bit`"
   t: "numeric<br>(int)"
   p: "Optional<br>(0 or 1)"
-  d: "The bit (0-28) in the pai version field used to signal this softfork.
+  d: "The bit (0-28) in the block version field used to signal this softfork.
 Field is only shown when status is `started`"

 - n: "→ → →<br>`startTime`"
   t: "numeric<br>(int)"